jonas1ara/73/Problems/Strings/Longest-Substring-Without-Repeating-Characters/README.md

 # Longest Substring Without Repeating Characters:

-This directory contains implementations of the "Longest Substring Without Repeating Characters" problem in the C, C++, and C# languages.
-Each implementation uses a hash map of last-seen indices to track a sliding window and maintain a temporal complexity of `O(n)`.
+This directory contains an implementation of the "Longest Substring Without Repeating Characters" problem in C#.
+The implementation uses a hash map of last-seen indices to track a sliding window and maintain a temporal complexity of `O(n)`.

 ## Problem description